-- Although vertical transmission MAY be possible if a COVID-19 positive mother is immunocompromised, has respiratory distress or is receiving respiratory support, these situations are extremely rare (NEW criteria).
-Therefore infants born to mothers known or suspected to be positive for COVID-19 are considered negative for COVID-19 at birth, unless the mother is immunocompromised, has respiratory distress or is receiving respiratory support (NEW criteria). - For a woman who is COVID-19 positive, or was COVID-19 positive at any time in pregnancy, send the placenta for pathology.
+- Although vertical transmission MAY be possible if a COVID-19 positive mother is immunocompromised, has respiratory distress or is receiving respiratory support, these situations are extremely rare.
+Therefore infants born to mothers known or suspected to be positive for COVID-19 are considered negative for COVID-19 at birth, unless the mother is immunocompromised, has respiratory distress or is receiving respiratory support. - For a woman who is COVID-19 positive, or was COVID-19 positive at any time in pregnancy, send the placenta for pathology.
 Do not send placental swabs at this time. - For infants born to a woman with confirmed or suspected COVID-19, collect an NP swab close to the time of birth. - Labour and delivery DOES NOT cause aerosolization.
 Droplets produced by talking, screaming, coughing or sneezing are LARGER than droplet nuclei and do not travel long distances.

 PPE use for health care providers on Maternity Units Asymptomatic pregnant patient, general patient encounters.
 Proper hand hygiene as per usual patient interactions.
 Surgical/procedure mask.
 No additional PPE required.
-NEW Universal Pandemic PPE required in some facilities, based on local circumstances.
+Universal Pandemic PPE required in some facilities, based on local circumstances.
 Asymptomatic pregnant patient, in labour.
 Proper hand hygiene as per usual patient interactions.
 Surgical/procedure mask.
 No additional PPE required.
-NEW Universal Pandemic PPE required in some facilities, based on local circumstances.
+Universal Pandemic PPE required in some facilities, based on local circumstances.
 Asymptomatic pregnant patient, at delivery.
 Blood and Body Fluid PPE (gown, surgical/ procedure mask, gloves, eye protection) due to risk of blood and body fluid exposure.
-Known or suspected COVID-19/PUI pregnant patient throughout labour and delivery.
-Novel Respiratory Pathogens Precautions (gown, gloves, surgical/ procedure mask, face protection) throughout all patient encounters.
-Known or suspected COVID-19/PUI pregnant patient with known AGMP All personnel in room use airborne PPE (gown, gloves, eye protection and fit tested N95 mask).
-This includes cesarean sections under general anesthetic.
-Known or suspected COVID-19/PUI pregnant patient with possible AGMP All personnel in the room use Novel Respiratory Pathogens PPE which includes gown, gloves, eye protection and surgical/ procedure mask.
-In principle, airborne PPE should be reserved for situations where the risk for maternal/adult AGMP is high , or if the mother is immunocompromised, has respiratory distress or is receiving respiratory support (NEW criteria).
+Known or suspected COVID-19/PUI Novel Respiratory Pathogens Precautions (gown, gloves, pregnant patient throughout surgical/ procedure mask, face protection) throughout all labour and delivery. patient encounters.
+Known or suspected COVID-19/PUI All personnel in room use airborne PPE (gown, gloves, eye pregnant patient with known protection and fit tested N95 mask).
+This includes cesarean AGMP sections under general anesthetic.
+Known or suspected COVID-19/PUI All personnel in the room use Novel Respiratory Pathogens pregnant patient with possible PPE which includes gown, gloves, eye protection and surgical/ AGMP procedure mask.
+In principle, airborne PPE should be reserved for situations where the risk for maternal/adult AGMP is high, or if the mother is immunocompromised, has respiratory distress or is receiving respiratory support.
 For cesarean sections under regional anesthesia the risk of conversion to general anesthesia is low.
 However, local circumstances may influence the decisions about care provider PPE.
 Note: Babies born to COVID-19 positive mothers are considered COVID-19 negative at birth, unless the mother is immunocompromised, has respiratory distress or is receiving respiratory support Airborne PPE is not required for AGMP in the newborn unless the mother meets these clinical criteria.